snotskie/ttrpg/md/index.md

 **Sparking:** You may "Spark" two balanced Stats together to create a more powerful effect (described in the Playing the Game chapter).

+Also note:

+**Bumping Dice Groups:** Some effects will ask you to roll a group of dice, denoted such as $2d6$.
+When rolling a group of dice, if you roll a $1$ on either die, then you roll all dice in the group again and add to the previous result.
+And as long as you continue to roll a $1$ on either die, you continue to roll the group again and add this way.

+**Explicit Dice Grouping Only:** Note, $2d6$ is different from $1d6+1d6$.
+Only when an effect explicitly groups dice together are they considered a group for bumping.
+For example, both dice of $2d6$ are rerolled when either rolls a $1$.
+However, the dice of $1d6+1d6$ are considered separate groups, so rolling a $1$ on one of the dice only affects that one die.

 <div>
   <h4>
     Stat Dice Notation